 Physiology is the study of the parts and systems of the human body and how they work.
-You can't learn about the inner world of a person without having an idea about the human physiology.
-Physiological psychology is concerned with the way the body functions and the effect of its activity on behavior.
+You can't learn about a person's inner world without an idea about the human physiology.
+Physiological psychology is concerned with the way the body functions and the effect of its activity on behaviour.

-Psychoanalysis is 1) a systematic structure of theories concerning the relations of conscious and unconscious psychological processes;2) a technical procedure of investigating unconscious mental processes and for treating psychoneuroses.
+Psychoanalysis is 1) a systematic structure of theories concerning the relations of conscious and unconscious psychological processes; 2) a technical procedure of investigating unconscious mental processes and for treating psychoneuroses.